 RBC Insurance is committed to:

-• allowing clients with disabilities to benefit from the same services, in the same place, and in an equitable way as other customers,
+• Allowing clients with disabilities to benefit from the same services, in the same place, and in an equitable way as other customers,

-• providing a professional environment that promotes barrier-free access for all clients as required by applicable legislation,
+• Providing a professional environment that promotes barrier-free access for all clients as required by applicable legislation,

-• providing employees and job applicants with reasonable accommodation,
+• Providing employees and job applicants with reasonable accommodation,

-• meeting these commitments in a timely manner.
+• Meeting these commitments in a timely manner.

-• Leveraged policies already in place along with the IASR and the Ontario Human Rights Code to ensure new policies created are in line with the regulation.
+• Leveraged policies already in place along with the IASR and the Ontario Human Rights Code to ensure new policies created comply with | regulatory requirements.

 Training